 Section 3.
 The Nominating Committee shall present a proposed slate for any outgoing officers at the December meeting and service election by ballot at the January meeting: preparing, distributing, collecting and counting the ballots.
-If only on nomination is made to each office, vote may be by acclamation.
+If only one nomination is made to each office, vote may be by acclamation.

 Section 5.
 All officers shall be elected for a term of two (2) years.
 Newly elected officers shall be installed at the close of the February business meeting and their term of office shall run from then until their successor has been appointed or installed.

 Section 6.
-Should the office of President become vacant, the Vice President shall become the new President serving the remainder of the unexpired term of the President.
+Should the office of President become vacant, the Vice President may become the new President serving the remainder of the unexpired term of the President.
 If the Vice President does not with to serve the unexpired term of the President, the Executive Board shall appoint another member of the Club to serve as President until the next regular installation of a newly elected President.
 Vacancies occurring on the Board shall be filled by a majority vote of the remaining officers within thirty (30) days of the created vacancy.
 Such appointment will continue until a successor is duly elected and installed at the next February meeting.

 Section 7.
 Any members of the Executive Board may appoint a substitute to represent her office when she is not in residence, or may request the President to do so.